sj-piano/eth-contract-hello-world/README.md

 task check-network-connections
 ```

+Note: You should see this error `Could not connect to local network`, because we haven't started a Hardhat local network yet.

-If `task check-network-connections` produces errors, you can run the underlying script with the `--debug` flag:
+If `task check-network-connections` produces errors for connecting to testnet or mainnet, you can run the underlying script with the `--debug` flag:
 `node scripts/check-network-connections.js --debug`

 Compile the contract and run the tests.